ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 }
 ```

+`filter`:
-The where clause in the filter definition is an implementation of the [loopback
+The `where` clause in the filter definition is an implementation of the [loopback
 style filters](https://github.com/strongloop/loopback-filters), but with "in"
-in place of "inq".
+in place of "inq" for clarity.

-run now contains a boolean value that if true means this client should execute
-the action, false if it should not.
+Any of the sub-keys inside of the "where" keys support the filters.
+This means
+you can say: `"platform": "macos"` or `"platform": ["macos", "android"]`.

 `delay`: is an upper bound on the number of seconds to delay the action by.
 For
 example by specifying `"delay": 60` the action will be triggerred after a